-Items marked with a bold SK or SKU constitute the Spring 2020 Exam 6-Canada Study Kit that may be purchased from the CAS Online Store.
-The Spring 2020 Update to the Fall 2019 Study Kit includes only the new items marked with a bold SKU; the Update may be purchased from the CAS Online Store.
-Candidates should use the Spring 2020 SK and/or SKU for the Fall 2020 examination.
+Items marked with a bold SK or SKU constitute the Spring 2021 Exam 6-Canada Study Kit that may be purchased from the CAS Online Store.
+The Spring 2021 Update to the Spring 2020 Study Kit, which was used for the Fall 2020 examination, includes only the new items marked with a bold SKU; the Update may be purchased from the CAS Online Store.
 Items marked with a bold OP (Online Publication) are available at no charge and may be downloaded from the CAS website.